-When you first qualify for Medicare, it can be confusing to navigate this new system.
-The first (and most important) question is: “What does Medicare actually pay for?”
+When you are first eligible for Medicare, it can be confusing to navigate this new system.
+The first (and most important) question is: “What does your Medicare coverage actually pay for?”

 Medicare is broken up into four parts.
-Most people enroll in Original Medicare (Part A and Part B), which covers the majority of services.
+Most people enroll in Original Medicare (Part A and Part B).
+When you do this, you can count on your Medicare benefits through Medicare Parts A and B to cover the majority of services.
 Others may choose to enroll in Part C or Part D for an additional cost.
 Each of these Medicare plans will pay for different items and services.

 Medicare Part A (hospital insurance) is available to most Americans at the age of 65, as long as they are collecting retirement benefits from Social Security.